 "They're actually boring when it comes to festivities!
 They didn't do hams or anything, just traditional turkeys.
 We did three turkeys for the Queen and her family in the royal dining room, one for the children's nursery and then more for the 100 or so staff, so everyone had a Christmas lunch."

-Revealing the mainstays of the Christmas menu, Darren added, "turkey, different stuffings – sage and onion, chestnut – and the traditional sides like roast potatoes, mash potatoes, parsnips and Brussels sprouts."
+Revealing the mainstays of the Christmas menu, Darren added, "turkey, different stuffings – sage and onion, chestnut – and the traditional sides like roast potatoes, mash potatoes, parsnips and Brussel sprouts."

 And for dessert?
 According to Darren, it was always Christmas pudding!

 "The pudding was made in pudding basins, turned out, decorated in holly, doused in brandy and then the palace steward would carry it, flaming, into the royal dining room," Darren said.